ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_style_guide.md

 * Where possible, use getters and setters
     * Unless otherwise noted, mutating return types will affect the game object (pass by reference)
     * Properties use getter/setter methods unless you can both get *and* set the value in which case you can directly access them.
-TODO: Clarify why

 ## Styling